Qanop/blog/content/posts/2020-11-24---why-dockerizing-production-isnt-bad-idea.md

 - negative path
 - run old version of the image (~ 1 min)

 Seeing the steps given, you can see that preparing an image with built libraries, a good version of the software, and included code is a big profit.
 By adding release automation and even server conversion to a [Kubernetes cluster](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/), we simplify the issue of publishing drastically.
 Images created by teams are closed by default and it is up to us how we make them available to the world - or the environment configuration team will take care of it.
-By receiving such a simplification, people responsible for security and services can focus on their own tickets and improving their work.
+By receiving such a simplification, people responsible for security and services can focus on their tickets and improving their work.